google-deepmind/mujoco/doc/XMLreference.rst

 While all settings in mjVisual are global, the settings here could not be fit into any of the other subsections.
 So this is effectively a miscellaneous subsection.

+.. _visual-global-orthographic:

+:at:`orthographic`: :at-val:`[false, true], "false"`
+   Whether the free camera uses a perspective projection (the default) or an orthographic projection.
+Setting this attribute changes the semantic of the :ref:`global/fovy<visual-global-fovy>` attribute, see below.

 .. _visual-global-fovy:

 :at:`fovy`: :at-val:`real, "45"`
    This attribute specifies the vertical field of view of the free camera, i.e., the camera that is always available in the visualizer even if no cameras are explicitly defined in the model.
-It is always expressed in degrees, regardless of the setting of the angle attribute of :ref:`compiler <compiler>`, and is also represented in the low level model in degrees.
-This is because we pass it to OpenGL which uses degrees.
-The same convention applies to the fovy attribute of the :ref:`camera <body-camera>` element below.
+If the camera uses a perspective projection, the field-of-view is expressed in degrees, regardless of the global :ref:`compiler/angle <compiler-angle>` setting.
+   If the camera uses an orthographic projection, the field-of-view is expressed in units of length; note that in this case the default of 45 is too large for most scenes and should likely be reduced.
+In either case, the horizontal field of view is computed automatically given the window size and the vertical field of view.
+The same convention applies to the :ref:`camera/fovy <body-camera-fovy>` attribute.

 .. _visual-global-ipd: